-- So easy – It really is the easiest guacamole recipe with just 3 simple ingredients (not including a sprinkle of salt and pepper of course!).
+- So easy – It really is the easiest guacamole recipe with just 4 simple ingredients.

-- Quick to make – With just a few simple ingredients you can make this about 5 minutes or less.
+- Quick to make – With a swish and flick of your fork, you can make this avocado dip in about 5 minutes or less.

 - Less dishes – You can make this is all in one bowl.
 Use a fork to mash and stir.
 That’s all you need!

 Some of the best recipes are super simple, but get a boost when you use fresh whole ingredients.